Cronulla sand dunes

-The Cronulla sand dunes, also known officially as the Cronulla Sand Dune and Wanda Beach Coastal Landscape, are an open space, heritage-listed nature conservation, and visitor attraction located south of Sydney on the Kurnell Peninsula at Lindum Road, Kurnell, New South Wales.
+The Cronulla sand dunes, also known officially as the Cronulla Sand Dune and Wanda Beach Coastal Landscape, are an open space, heritage-listed nature conservation, and visitor attraction located south of Sydney on the Kurnell Peninsula at Lindum Road, Kurnell, New South Wales, Australia.
 Formerly, it was a site for sand mining, film making, and had use as pastoral property.
 It is also known as part of Kurnell Peninsula Headland and Cronulla Sand Hill.
 It was added to the New South Wales State Heritage Register on 26 September 2003.